magenta/magenta/README.md

 Note: Our Docker image is also available at ```gcr.io/tensorflow/magenta```.

 ### Development Environment
-If you want to develop on Magenta, use our
-[MIDI instrument interface](magenta/interfaces/midi) or preview MIDI files without copying them out out of the Docker environment, you'll need to set up the full Development Environment.
+If you want to develop on Magenta, you'll need to set up the full Development Environment.

 The installation has three components.
 You are going to need Bazel to build packages, TensorFlow to run models, and an up-to-date version of this repository.